google/WebFundamentals/src/content/en/updates/2019/07/nic76.md

 {# wf_updated_on: 2019-07-30 #}
 {# wf_featured_image: /web/updates/images/2019/07/nic076.jpg #}
 {# wf_tags: chrome76,new-in-chrome,mobile,install,addtohomescreen,progressive-web-apps,webapk,css,desktop #}
 {# wf_featured_snippet: Chrome 76 is rolling out now!
 It adds support for the <code>prefers-color-scheme</code> media query, bringing dark mode to websites.
 An install button in the omnibox to make installation of Progressive Web Apps on desktop easier.
 A way to prevent the mini-infobar from appearing on mobile.
-Increases the frequency that WebAPKs are updated.
+Increases the frequency with which WebAPKs are updated.
 And plenty more.
 Let’s dive in and see what’s new for developers in Chrome 76! #}
 {# wf_blink_components: N/A #}

 # New in Chrome 76 {: .page-title }